Steven Bonk was elected as MLA for Moosomin on April 4, 2016.

 In addition to his busy personal and professional life, Steven is also very involved as a member of the Wolseley Community School Council, Glenavon Agriculture Society, the Southeast Saskatchewan Social Services Appeal Board, and he sits on the international committees of both the Canadian Western Agribition and Canada's Farm Progress Show.

-Steven has served Saskatchewan as Minister of the Economy and Minister responsible for Tourism Saskatchewan, Innovation, and Trade.
+Steven has served Saskatchewan as Minister of the Economy and Minister responsible for Tourism Saskatchewan, Innovation and Trade.
 He is currently Legislative Secretary to the Minister of Agriculture and a member of the Standing Committee on the Economy, the Public Accounts Committee, Treasury Board, and as Chair of the Legislation and Regulation Review Red Tape Committee.

 Office: 622 Main St., Box 1038, Moosomin, SK., S0G 2N0